justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/installation-guide/installation-overview/README.md

 ### Using a Bundle

 The latest version of Liferay Commerce (Open Source) is available for download as a bundle from the [Liferay Commerce Community Download](https://commerce.liferay.dev/download) page.
+See Using a Liferay Commerce Bundle for more information.

 ### Using an Existing Liferay DXP Installation

-If there is an existing installation, download and deploy the latest `LPKG`.
-See the article [Deploying Liferay Commerce to an Existing Installation](../deploying-liferay-commerce-to-an-existing-liferay-installation/README.md).
+If using an existing Liferay DXP installation, users may deploy Liferay Commerce using the `LPKG`.
+See [Deploying Liferay Commerce to an Existing Installation](../deploying-liferay-commerce-to-an-existing-liferay-installation/README.md) for more information.

 ## Maintaining Liferay Commerce

-### Upgrades and updates
+### Upgrades and Updates

 There are periodic updates and upgrades that contain the latest features and bug fixes.